DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/labelLocation.md

 ---
 ---
 ##### shortDescription
 Specifies the location of a label against the editor.
+Applies only if the [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode) is *"default"*.

 ---
 #include common-demobutton with {